 But tinsel is extremely dangerous to dogs, according to the Pet Poison Helpline.
 If swallowed, it can result in a “severe linear foreign body” when it wraps around the tongue or the intestines and creates a blockage.
 Surgery is almost always necessary to remove ingested tinsel, which is not only expensive but potentially life threatening.

 Guard Your Gifts

 Be careful after the presents are opened.
-String, ribbon and small decorations left on the floor present a choking hazard.
-If swallowed, string and ribbon can cause a bowel obstruction.
+String, ribbon, and small decorations left on the floor present a choking hazard.
+If swallowed, they can cause a bowel obstruction.

-Candlelight is festive and romantic, but in the wrong…paws…they can burn down your house, or set your dog on fire.
-Keep candles out of reach of mischievous mutts (and pedigrees).
+Candlelight is festive and romantic, but in the wrong…paws…candles can burn down your house, or set your dog on fire.
+Keep candles out of reach of mischievous pups.

 Never leave candles lit when leaving a room.
 Remember: Christmas trees are extremely flammable.

 Keep your dog and the rest of your family safe by dog-proofing your Christmas tree.
 Happy holidays!